bratislava/nextjs-template/next/README.md

 yarn
 ```

 Create `.env.local` file based on `.env.example`.
-This file is used for local dev and should be .gitignored.
+The `.env.local` file is used for local dev and should be .gitignored.

 ```
 cp .env.example .env.local